leduchung/leduchung.github.io/_pages/home.md

 > * The same when crafting software.
 * First you do the right thing, then you do the thing right.
 > * Ok-ish, but I do not (fully) believe in the right thing.
 I take decisions and make them right.
-> * The same when crafting software.
+> * The same for software craftmanship.

 # Me on the Internet